How are donated kidneys offered to people on the wait list?

 - A kidney from an older donor (60 years of age or more) is only offered to a recipient 55 years of age or older.

-No Priority – these patients are not yet on dialysis but have significant kidney disease that at some point in time is likely to lead to the need for dialysis.
-These patients may be transplanted with a donor kidney preemptively only if there are no other compatible patients with a higher level of priority – this rarely occurs.
+These patients are not on dialysis, but have significant kidney disease that is likely to lead to the need for dialysis.
+These patients may be transplanted with a donor kidney before the start of dialysis only if there are no other compatible patients with a higher priority level.
+This happens very rarely.

 How does Transplant Manitoba ensure accountability and transparency to the public?

-Responding to the feedback that Transplant Manitoba received from our dialysis patient focus groups, we formed the Kidney Review Committee to hold the transplant programs accountable and to ensure transparency for our patients.
+Transplant Manitoba formed the Kidney Review Committee based on feedback from dialysis patient focus groups.
+The Committee’s main role is to hold the transplant programs accountable and ensure transparency for all patients.

-- Conduct audits of all donor kidney allocations to ensure adherence to the rules.
+- Conduct audits of all donor kidney allocations to ensure the rules are being followed.

-- Review yearly the kidney allocation rules to ensure that the rules are actually achieving their goals of a fair and objective system of allocation.
+- Review the kidney allocation rules every year to make sure that the rules are achieving the goals of fairness and equality.

-- Initiate and oversee a formal process for allocation rule modification that is transparent and committed to broad patient consultation.
+- Start and oversee a formal process for allocation rule updates that is transparent and done in consultation with patients.

 - WRHA Ethics Medical Officer – Chair